-One of the best ways that you can support your young learner is to offer them activities that will help fine motor skills at home.
+One of the best ways that you can support your young learner is to offer them activities that will help develop strong fine motor skills at home.
 These are the skills used for moving small objects with their fingers, grasping utensils like pencils, utilizing tools like scissors, and tying their shoes.
-Every child develops fine motor skills at different rates.
+Every child develops fine motor skills and gross motor skills at different rates.
 Good news, this blog post will offer you simple ideas to learn great fine motor activities.
-You can help by offering opportunities to practice at home with these 10 fine motor activities.
+You can help by offering opportunities to practice at home with these 10 fine motor activity ideas!

 This post contains affiliate links.

 Threading or lacing cards is great for developing hand-eye coordination, as well as developing the pincer grasp, Threading or lacing cards is great for developing hand-eye coordination, as well as developing the pincer grasp, which is required for picking up small objects such as beads or coins.
 Here are more benefits of lacing cards for young learners.
 You can purchase lacing cards or you can easily make your own!
 Cut shapes into sturdy foam, card stock, or even a paper plate.
 Use a hole punch to make holes around the edges.
 If you don't have a shoelace for your child to thread with, you can tape the end of a piece of yarn or ribbon to make it sturdy.
 This will make it a bit easier to grasp and thread for your child's tiny fingers.
 This is truly a great way to help build skills.

 As you probably know, we are huge fans of creating invitations to play with play dough.
-It's simple to set up at home too, and offers your child hours of fun and fine motor development.
+It's simple to set up at home too, and offers young children hours of fun and fine motor development.
 You can buy play dough or make it using our favorite play dough recipe.

 This fine motor activity is very simple and would be great to include in a busy bag binder.
 Have your child string beads.
 Pipe cleaners and craft seed beads or wooden beads are great for beginners.
 Threading pasta or buttons with yarn is slightly more difficult.
 If your young learner is up for the challenge, have them string assorted acrylic beads and letter beads onto elastic string to make bracelets and necklaces.
-Your child will love making gifts with their newly developed fine motor skills.
+Your child will love making gifts and not even realize it helps their fine motor skills development.

-Have your child use children's chopsticks, tweezers, or your kitchen tongs to transfer small objects from one place to another.
+Have your child use children's chopsticks, tweezers, or your kitchen tongs to transfer small items from one place to another.
 Pom poms work really well for this fine motor activity.
 Your child can sort them by color or decorate a printable mat like the one pictured here.
 Another option is to have them transfer from a bowl to fill an empty ice tray.
 This can definitely be a fun way to present a potential challenge that they can surely conquer with practice.

 Eyedropper art makes for such a fun and creative fine motor activity.
 There are a couple of ways to do it.
 You can use watercolors or food coloring to dye cups of water, and then use a dropper to create art on watercolor paper.
 Another idea is to drop the colorful water onto coffee filters, and watch how the different colors blend.
 Have fun making different shapes and creating cool art!

 There are so many great beginner weaving projects to be found online.
 As a fine motor activity at home, you can use paper or yarn to have your child weave with.
 Paper weaving is great for younger children.
 Once they've picked up the idea, you can progress to more difficult crafts and activities, like weaving a basket or on a loom.
 An easy at-home weaving option is to take a paper plate and cut out the inside.
 Use a hole punch to make holes around the inner circle.
 Tie a manageable piece of yarn to the plate and let your young learner weave 'til their hearts content.